wildfish/google-cloud-container-builder-example/README.rst

 Recently, we have been using Google's container engine for deploying our apps, an intro to which can be found [here](https://wildfish.com/blog/2017/03/14/django-google-container-engine-gke/).

-Up to now we have been building, testing and deploying our containers from circle-ci, recently however Google have released the [cloud container builder](https://cloud.google.com/container-builder/) which has peaked our interest for a few reasons:
+Up to now we have been building, testing and deploying our containers from Circle CI, recently however Google have released the [cloud container builder](https://cloud.google.com/container-builder/) which has piqued our interest for a few reasons:

-1. Our images will be built close to where they are being deployed which will hopefully lead to an increase in commit to deploy speed
+1. Our images will be built close to where they are being deployed which will hopefully lead to an increase in commit to deploy speed.
 2. Having the power to run anything that you can run in a container.
 3. A generous amount of free build time (120 mins/day at the time of writing).
 4. Simple parallelisation of build steps.